-- 43. (1) A supplier shall comply with a requirement to remedy a failure of any goods to comply with a guarantee by - - (a) repairing the goods, in a case where the failure does not relate to title: - (b) curing any defect in title, in a case where the failure relates to title; - (c) by replacing the goods with goods of an identical type; or - (d) where the supplier cannot reasonably be expected to repair the goods, providing a refund of any money paid or other consideration provided by the consumer in respect of the goods. - (2) Where a consumer obtains goods to replace defective goods pursuant to subsection (1), the replacement goods shall, for the purposes of this Law, be deemed to be supplied by the supplier and the guarantees and obligations arising under this Law consequent upon a supply of goods to a consumer shall apply to the replacement goods. - (3) A refund referred to in subsection (1)(c) means a refund in cash of the money paid or the value of any other consideration provided, or both, as the case may require.
+- 43. (1) A supplier shall comply with a requirement to remedy a failure of any goods to comply with a guarantee by - - (a) repairing the goods, in a case where the failure does not relate to title; for goods over the value of CI\$350, the consumer has the right to reject repair for goods which fails with the reasonable timeframe of which the product should have deemed fit for purpose as noted under Part 5 (32); - (b) curing any defect in title, in a case where the failure relates to title: - (c) by replacing the goods with goods of an identical type; or - (d) where the supplier cannot reasonably be expected to repair the goods, providing a refund of any money paid or other consideration provided by the consumer in respect of the goods. - (2) Where a consumer obtains goods to replace defective goods pursuant to subsection (1), the replacement goods shall, for the purposes of this Act, be deemed to be supplied by the supplier and the guarantees and obligations arising under this Act consequent upon a supply of goods to a consumer shall apply to the replacement goods.